 Forward Facing Seats

-These seats are designed for older seats before they now start using the car’s safety belts.
-Currently, we have two types of booster seats namely; high back booster and the backless booster.
+These seats are designed for older seats before they now start using safety belts.
+Currently, there are two types of booster seats namely; high back booster and the backless booster.
 This is used to give the child an elevation so that the car’ safety belt can fit on him or her perfectly.

 Using Used Car Seats

-- Was the baby car seat involved in any crash of sort?
+- Was the seat involved in any crash of sort?

-- Has any part of the baby car seat been replaced or repaired?
+- Has any part of the car seat been replaced or repaired?

 Below are the essential details you need to check on than product manual before use.